-- (a) If a person under the age of 18 is appointed to a Child-related position, the Relevant Organisation should: - i. comply with the relevant WWCC legislation; - ii. undertake appropriate screening (interviews and referee checks); - iii. ensure that they are aware that they are bound by the Safeguarding Children and Young People Policy, Child/Young Person Safe Practices and the obligations associated with WWCC; and iv. obtain information about any pre-existing relationships, especially where the Child/Young Personapplicant interacts personally with another Child/Young Person participant.
+- i. comply with the relevant WWCC legislation; - ii. undertake appropriate screening (interviews and referee checks); - ensure that they are aware that they are bound by the Safeguarding Children and Young People Policy, Child/Young Person Safe Practices and the obligations associated with WWCC; and - iv. obtain information about any pre-existing relationships, especially where the Child/Young Person-applicant interacts personally with another Child/Young Person participant.